 “I’ve interviewed Rasu a number of times, but the interview I did with him that focused on how healthcare is becoming more consumer-focused was just brilliant.
 How he explained the macroeconomics behind this market shift and what it’s doing to healthcare was worthy of another doctorate.”

 Matthew Holt of Health 2.0 and S.M.A.C.K.

-This list wouldn’t be complete without an interview with Matthew Holt, Jessica’s partner in crime on Health in 2 Point 00, a show where she asks him about what’s going on in health and technology in under two minutes.
+This list wouldn’t be complete without an interview with Matthew Holt, Jessica’s partner in crime on Health in 2 Point 00, a show where she asks him about what’s going on in health and technology, and he gives the play-by-play in under two minutes.

 “He’s super insightful, and it’s amazing the number of things he can pack into an answer.”